RivasMario/WorkingScripts/Linux_Basics_for_Hackers_notes.md

 when entered at comand it goes interactive and allows you to enter a path for a script

-//Chaptrer 7 Managing Uer Envrironment Variables
+//Chapter 7 Managing User Envrironment Variables